apostrophecms/apostrophe-documentation/howtos/getting-started/editing-existing-page-templates.md

+---
-# Editing existing page templates
+title: "Editing existing page templates"
+---

 Take a look in the `views/pages` subdirectory of your project.
 Here you'll find `.html` files, including `default.html` and `home.html`.
 These are templates for the `default` and `home` page types.
 Typically most ordinary pages on your site will use the `default` type, while the home page will use the `home` type.